 Don’t forget to save your changes and check if everything is working fine.
 Incorrect header conflicts may trigger 500 internal server errors.

-Now navigate to securityheader.com and check if the headers are working fine.
+Now, navigate to securityheaders.com and check if the headers are working fine.

 I hope now you will be able to add security headers easily to your WordPress website.
-If you face any problem, feel free to tell your problem via the comment section of the post.
-If you liked the post please share it with your friends.
+You can also add security headers and other securities with third-party plugins like Sucuri, Cloudflare, AIOSEO, etc. If you face any problems, feel free to tell your problem via the comment section of the post.
+If you liked the post, please share it with your friends.